Or Application Form to be returned to Student Services

 All applicants must complete a satisfactory interview to determine suitability for the course.

 Applicants should be self-motivated as independent and self-managed learning is an integral part of the course.
-IT skills would be advantageous for this course but are not a required part of the entry criteria.
+IT skills would be advantageous but are not a required part of the entry criteria.

 For each unit studied, students will be assessed through written assignments given at relevant points throughout the course.
 This may include a course work element depending on the particular module being taught.
 Further information on meeting passing criteria can be found via Pearson's website.